openspim/openspim.github.io/Configurations.md

 ---
+title: Configurations
+layout: page
+description: The flexibility of light sheet microscopes such as OpenSPIM allows for different configurations
 ---
 The flexibility of light sheet microscopes such as OpenSPIM allows for different configurations.
 The standard setup consists of one illumination arm ("1I") and one detection arm ("1D").
 One can add a second illumination arm ("2I") to improve the homogeneity of the light sheet illumination and/or to reduce the need for rotation.
 A second detection arm ("2D") enables the simultaneous acquisition from both sides.

 ## basic configurations